 2) Bike Riding

-Biking is the best way to see the island which includes sights like the historic lighthouse and the famous “Ding” Darling National Wildlife Refuge.
-Be sure to take a break and a dip or have a picnic on the beaches.
+Biking in Sanibel Island you can expect to see sights like the historic lighthouse and the famous “Ding” Darling National Wildlife Refuge.
+Be sure to take a break for a dip in the ocean or a picnic on the beach.

 If you’re up for it, The longest stretch of bicycle trail is on the western end of the island, Sanibel-Captive Road.